Virtual-Finland-Development/access-finland/docs/README.af-mvp.deployment.md

 - Initial deployment with custom domain name (should succeed):
   - Installs the SSL certificates and domain names to the resources that require them

-After the initial deployments, any futute deployments can be done normally.
+After the initial deployments, any future deployments can be done normally.

 ## AWS Cognito credentials after initial deployment